 If you can prove your case, you can recover monetary damages from the party responsible for causing your injuries.
 It is important to look into all avenues of liability to determine which parties should be held accountable for damages arising from a recalled product.

 Various links in a product’s supply chain can be liable for your injuries.
 These links can include the following:

 - Designers and engineers who are responsible for an item’s poor design

 - The retailer who sold it

 If any fail to do so, then they, not just the manufacturer (as is usually assumed), can also become liable.
-When facing complex matters involving multiple parties with varying contributions, you need an experienced attorney who knows how to proceed in these situations.
+When facing complex matters involving multiple parties with varying contributions, an attorney who knows how to proceed in these situations can benefit your case.